 - German measles (rubella).
 This viral infection can be prevented with a vaccine.

 - Herpes.
-This can be passed from mother to child during pregnancy, affecting the womb and placenta.
-Inflammation triggered by infection can damage the unborn baby's developing nervous system.
+This infection can be passed from mother to child during pregnancy, affecting the womb and placenta.

 - Syphilis.
 This is a sexually transmitted bacterial infection.